 How To Connect Multiple Fans To Motherboard?

+So, how to connect multiple fans to motherboard?
 You could find it difficult to connect an extra fan to a motherboard.
 Our step-by-step instructions will show you how to complete the process quickly and easily.

 We’ll also talk about using a PC hub to connect numerous fans.
 So, without further ado, here is how to attach additional fans to the motherboard.
 Extra fans can be connected to your motherboard in two ways: